 With our top five picks in this guide, we’ve tried to go for a spread – both geographically, and in terms of what each has to offer.
-So, a wine jukebox near Albert Square, a loveably scuzzy pub on Oxford Road, new Scandi-chic in the Northern Quarter and a champagne bar near Deansgate (no, not as pricey as you’d think) are all in the mix.
-All sorts of alcohol in lots of different settings, in short.
+So, a wonderful sherry bar on Stevenson’s Square, snazzy cocktails high above the city, and everything in between.
+All are here and ready to ply you with drinks, drinks and more drinks.
+All kinds of alcohol in all kinds of settings, in short.
 Cheers!

 Here are our picks